In this project, you are required to extend a spline-based animation system

-At the bottom of the window is a simple set of Start, Play, and End buttons, and a time slider that lets you seek in your animation.
+At the bottom of the window is a simple set of VCR-style controls and a time slider that lets you play, pause, and seek in your animation.
 Along the menu bar of the Animation window, you can change a few settings:

 Curve Type: Chooses how to interpolate between your control points, or keyframes.
 The skeleton currently uses linear interpolation for each, which you will have to fix (see below: Skeleton Code for Curves).

 Wrap Curve: Interpolates between the last and first control points in your graph so that your motion can loop smoothly.

 Linear curve wrapping is implemented for you; implementing curve-wrapping for the other curve types is a whistle of extra credit each.

 Loop: Automatically loops playblack of your animation when it reaches the end.

 Keyframe: Creates a keyframe (control point) at the current time position.